cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 Rational c = a + b;
 ```

-The non-member binary addition operator is defined in terms of the member unary addition operator.
+This non-member free function is defined in terms of the member unary addition operator.

 ```cpp
 // Non-Member Addition